vuesion/docs/en/guide/test.md

 ```

 It shows that you have an application that is well tested and from now on
-you should get feedback if you accidentally break included features every time you run the tests.
+you should get feedback if you accidentally break included features when you run the tests.

-The `npm test` command will be executed in the before-commit hook,
+The `npm test` command will be executed in the before-commit hook.
-that guarantees that the code you are going to commit will not break the application.
+That guarantees that the code you are going to commit will not break the application.

 ::: tip Jest config
 By default, the coverage threshold is set to `100`%.